BornPosthumous/VSAV_MatchDB/README.md

 1) Create a discord bot account, and find your token.
 [Read Instructions Here](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/).

 2) Change all .dummy files to have your desired configuration.
 All dummy info should point you to the correct information to input.
+Remove .dummy extension.

 		.env.bot --> insert discord token